relayshanghai/relay-supa-club/docs/unit-tests.md

 # Strategy

-We are using jest for testing pure functions and next backend files.
+We are using Vitest for testing pure functions and next backend files.
 We are using cypress for testing components.

 As far as existing features, we don't have enough time to add granular tests to everything, but we will try to add tests in this priority: